Jul977/AWS-2tier-Web-Architecture-Using-Terraform-modules/README.md

 Go to the public hosted zone we just created and copy the 4 name servers above to be used as custom DNS servers for our domain hosted on NameCheap.

 ![Alt text](./picture/n.JPG)

+### Create IAM Secret Key
+Cretae an IAM user and attach a policy e.g AdministratorAccess.
+- Create an Access key and secret key for the IAM user

 ### Configure AWS-CLI
 Open the terminal on your system and type aws configure. it will ask for your Acess key ID and secret key id.
 Please enter what we have just created.
 Use the default region us-east-1